 2. Competitive rates

-3. Being a part of a growing team
+3. Being a part of a growing group

 Far too often, companies treat their remote contractors as a foreign satellite, and not a true part of their organization.
-However, if you take the time to make your employees feel at home, you’ll reap the rewards.
-Tell new employees about the history of your company, your ideals, and your goals for growth.
+However, if you take the time to make workers feel at home, you’ll reap the rewards.
+Tell new workers about the history of your company, your ideals, and your goals for growth.
 Validate their work and give them bonuses when appropriate.
-You’ll find that you create fiercely loyal employees, even if they are not full-time.
+You’ll find that you create fiercely loyal workers, even if they are not full-time.
 If they feel that they are a part of something, it will show in their work.

 Mistake #9: Not listening to their ideas and asking for feedback

-Mistake #10: Not allowing your online workers to grow with your team
+Mistake #10: Not allowing online workers to grow with you

-Remote contractors are just like the rest of your employees: they want opportunities for growth and advancement.
+Remote contractors are just like any other workers: they want opportunities for growth and advancement.
 This doesn’t change just because they don’t come into your physical office.
-When you hire your new employee, ask them about their future.
+When you hire a new worker, ask them about their future.
 What do they want out of this job?
 Where do they see themselves in five years?
 This will give you a good—but not perfect—idea of their ambitions and expectations.

 Then, keep an eye on their drive as you continue down the line.
 Promotions not only promote loyalty, they also make your life easier.
-If you have a standout member of your customer service team for example, make them an associate manager.
+If you have a standout member in customer service for example, make them an associate manager.
 They can prepare reports and stats for you, instead of you doing all of that work yourself.

 This list of mistakes may seem a little bit intimidating.
 Remember, you don’t need to be perfect at everything to still have a great experience hiring remote workers.
 Instead, use these guidelines as overall goals to shoot for.